mblankleder/hamradio-logbook/README.md

 3 - Create and populate the countries table:
     mysql -u[user] -p[password] logbook < install/countries.sql

+4 - Grants on MySQL
+    grant all on logbook.* to 'michel'@'localhost' identified by 'testpass';

-4 - Copy all the files to you Apache document root or wherever you've configured your webserver
+5 - Copy all the files to you Apache document root or wherever you've configured your webserver

-5 - Configure config.php files according to your needs.
+6 - Configure config.php files according to your needs.

+TODO
+- Fix update on search edit edit.
+- A better installer.
+- Stats.
+- Clean unused stuff.
+- Finish the project.